The Lover of Madame Vidal

 The Lover of Madame Vidal (French: L'amant de Madame Vidal) is a 1936 French comedy film directed by André Berthomieu and starring Elvire Popesco, Victor Boucher and Jacques Louvigny.
+It was based on a 1928 play of the same name by Louis Verneuil.
+The film's sets were designed by the art director Jean d'Eaubonne.

+Synopsis

 When she wrongly believes that her husband is having an affair, Madame Vidal hires a man to pose as her own lover.

-It was based on a 1928 play of the same name by Louis Verneuil.
-The film's sets were designed by Jean d'Eaubonne.